J.D./M.S.W Dual Degree Program - California Western

 The J.D./M.S.W.
 Dual Degree Program was initiated in 1996.
 It offers students the opportunity to earn the two degrees in four, rather than the usual five years.
-The initial focus of the program was child welfare; the program is currently being expanded to allow concentrations in mental health and aging, and may be further expanded in the future.
+The program provides opportunities to focus on areas where law and social work regularly intersect such as child welfare, mental health, aging, and domestic violence.

 The second year of the program is spent entirely at SDSU, School of Social Work.
 Students participate in a 16-hour/week practicum as part of the first year of the M.S.W. program.

 The fourth year of the program is spent at both institutions.
 Students participate in another practicum through the School of Social Work, in a placement selected for its interdisciplinary practice, working with attorneys and the law as well as with social workers.
-Students complete work on their theses.
+Students complete their written work requirement.

-The interdisciplinary course in Child Abuse and Neglect is an integral part of the Dual Degree Program for students focusing on child welfare.
-This course provides students an opportunity to examine child welfare issues from several professional perspectives.
-Students who choose to focus on other topics will receive guidance from their faculty advisors regarding appropriate coursework.
+There are several interdisciplinary courses in the California Western curriculum.
+These courses are helpful in integrating the two disciplines.
+For example, the Child Welfare course provides students an opportunity to examine child welfare issues from several professional perspectives.
+Students receive guidance from their faculty advisors regarding appropriate coursework.